London, April 2nd 2019.

 The waste management industry in Indonesia is still in its early stages of development, and as such infrastructure development still faces a range of challenges.
 Plastic Energy is exploring partnerships with a range of public and private sector organisations to address these challenges and to facilitate the construction of these plants, and to make West Java a showcase for the rest of Indonesia.

 Governor Ridwan Kamil commented: “West Java is the biggest province in Indonesia in terms of population.
 We have 50 million people and 27 cities.
 West Java is also known as the province with a vision of green development, and are creating a series of strategies to make sure our future is sustainable.
 One of the big issues we are facing is plastic waste.
-So therefore I am very happy to sign this MoU with Plastic Energy, a British company that can transform plastic waste into fuel, something which is very useful.
-We are committed to ensuring this project is executed in a proper, transparent and professional way.
-We want to be the first region in Indonesia to have the facilities to transform plastic waste into energy and into fuel, through this partnership with Plastic Energy.”
+So therefore I am very happy to sign this MoU with Plastic Energy.
+We are committed to ensuring this project is executed in a proper, transparent and professional way.”

 Carlos Monreal, Founder and CEO of PLASTIC ENERGY, commented: “We are delighted to be able to make a significant contribution to Indonesia’s battle to reduce plastic pollution.
 Through the introduction of these plants we will give value to plastic waste which is usually sent to landfill and sometimes mismanaged which leads to the pollution of the ocean.”

-PLASTIC ENERGY has pioneered the conversion of valueless plastic waste, with patented low carbon footprint technology, into oils, known as TACOIL, for making new virgin – food safe – plastics and creating a circular economy, or used as an alternative fuel with lower emissions.
+PLASTIC ENERGY has pioneered the conversion of valueless plastic waste, with patented low carbon footprint technology, into oils, known as TACOIL, for making new virgin – food safe – plastics and creating a circular economy.

 In Indonesia, as well as the environmental advantages, the development of the five plants will also boost local economies providing both direct and indirect employment as well as establishing a blueprint for a range of waste management solutions.